christianmendoza/hugo-split-theme/README.md

 # Split

 Split is a single page, centrally-divided layout for a professional online presense with a big image or video left with alongside content.
-It is a direct port of [One Page Love's](//onepagelove.com) [Split template](//onepagelove.com/split).
+It is a port of [Split](//onepagelove.com/split) by [One Page Love](//onepagelove.com).

 This Hugo theme features an image or video visual section as well as a content section for your name, tagline, bio, and links.